Visualization Meditation: Techniques and Guidance for Success

 This is also a good place to start because for many people it’s actually easier to visualize things that are not such tightly held desires or so close to their personal lives as a way to get into the practice of the method.
 For example – by wishing others well.

 - Begin as you would any meditation – comfortable and in a quiet place with your eyes gently closed and your hands in your lap.
 Start by centering yourself at the moment with the movement of your breath.
 Gently bring your focus to your inhalations and exhalations and allow your mind to settle.
+Let go of your thoughts and other distractions.

 - After a few moments of this, bring to mind someone you love.
 It could be the first person (or even pet) that comes to mind.
 It’s probably someone who you find very easy to love.
 Imagine that person sitting in a comfortable place before you.
 Don’t worry about things like what they are wearing or doing.
 Just conjure the essence of this person in your mind.
 Be completely present and grateful for the impact that loved one has on your life.